 "Did you not tell us something?"
 Landry asked, rounding on the paling woman.

-"I...didn't have the chance," the Chinese woman replied, "The...Lucian Alliance fell to the Ori some time ago.
+"I-didn't have the chance," the Chinese woman replied.
+Her hands were shaking against her legs.
+"The Lucian Alliance fell to the Ori some time ago.
 Those who weren't killed, switched sides.
 Their Ha'tak have been upgraded with Ori technology.
 Nothing on the big motherships, but they are far more powerful than a Jaffa Ha'tak.
 Even an Anubis one isn't as strong."

 "Damn," Landry was quite prompt in his reaction.
 "Alright, then.
 Get back to the Sun Tzu, Commander.
 Stay at the rear, you're in no condition to fight.
 Commodore, Fleetmaster, I believe we should ready the fleets.
 This will be our first test against Ori technology...even dumbed down Ori technology."

 Keyes nodded, while Nar thumped his chest.
 The two vanished, along with Cheng, in Asgard beams.
 They had a battle to fight.